Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 3) Remains gas tight over the temperature range 20 deg C to 530 deg C;

-4) Is sufficiently soft as to not crack due to being hot on the inside while being cool on the outside.
+4) Is sufficiently soft as to not crack due to being hot near the centre while being cool near the centre.

 1) Space sufficient for circulation of the cooling air flow;